yandex/mapsapi-codestyle/js.md

   * Files should be encoded in UTF-8 without [BOM](http://en.wikipedia.org/wiki/Byte-order_mark).
   * The recommended line-break character is LF (\n).
-  * Files should end with LF character.
+  * Files should end with a LF character.
   * One level of indention is achieved with 4 space characters.
   * The maximum line length is 120 characters.
-  * No additional white-space is allowed in the end of the line.
+  * Trailing whitespace in the end of lines should be removed.

 ##Naming
   * `variableNamesLikeThis`